-FIU and Loyola University Chicago are hosting the second national meeting of prosecutors, policy experts and researchers in Chicago, on October 11, 2018.
+FIU and Loyola University Chicago are hosting the third national meeting of prosecutors, policy experts and researchers in Miami, on March 14, 2019.
 The meeting is organized as part of the Data Informed Prosecution Project.

 For years, criminal justice reformers have been preaching a message that no one wields more power in America than prosecutors.
 Yet as reform-preaching candidates have ousted incumbents, the public has lacked access to the kind of metrics that would track the fairness and effectiveness of prosecutors.